Mohamad G. Alkadry, Ph.D.

 William T. Jackson

-William T. Jackson received his Masters in Public Administration from Florida Atlantic University and was inducted into Phi Alpha Alpha Honor Society of the National Association of Schools for Public Affairs and Administration.
+William T. Jackson received his Bachelor of Arts in Political Science and Economics from Florida State University.
+He received his Masters in Public Administration from Florida Atlantic University and was inducted into Phi Alpha Alpha Honor Society of the National Association of Schools for Public Affairs and Administration.

 I can say without hesitation the program has benefited me in my still on-going public service career.
 I was working for the Dept. of Juvenile Justice as a juvenile probation officer supervising minors in the criminal justice system.
 When I started the MPA program, I was lucky enough to benefit from the State Employee Tuition Waiver Program (to be honest, I’m not even sure this is still offered).
 Just prior to graduating, I was again lucky enough to get an interview with the U.S. District Courts for a position of U.S. Probation Officer.
 Of course, the minimum requirements for the position are a Bachelor’s Degree, but a graduate degree was preferable.
 During my interview, I made it my business to bring up and discuss the fact I would be receiving my MPA in just a few months.
 Obviously, it was well received, and in Jan.
 2019, I will have reached my ten-year mark working for the federal government.
 I’m always so proud to let people know I have an MPA from FAU.